Some early signs of autism in infants and young children may include avoiding eye contact and language development delays.

 • pointing to show things to others

-• using at least six words
+• using at least ten different words that mean something

-If a person thinks that their baby may be autistic, they should contact a doctor.
+If a person thinks their baby may be autistic, they should contact a doctor.
 The doctor will begin the diagnosis by observing and evaluating the baby’s behavior.

 If the doctor suspects ASD, they may recommend further testing.